 Once you’ve decided what activities are tolerated on your platform, and to what degree, you can begin building a content moderation strategy.
 A combination of human moderators and automated solutions is generally the most flexible and efficient method of managing content moderation, particularly on platforms with a high volume of UGC.

 Whether you are looking to safeguard your audiences, increase brand loyalty and user engagement, or maximize your moderators’ productivity, Spectrum Labs can help make your community a better, more inclusive place.
 Our contextual AI solution is available across multiple content types including text (chats, usernames, profile info), and voice.
 Our patent-pending multi-lingual approach means your non-English language users receive the same benefits as English language users.

-Spectrum Labs provides contextual AI, automation, and services to help consumer brands recognize and respond to toxic behavior.
+Spectrum Labs provides user generated content moderation solutions and services to help consumer brands recognize and respond to toxic behavior.
 The platform identifies 40+ behaviors across languages enabling Trust & Safety teams to deal with harmful issues in real-time.
 Spectrum Labs’ mission is to unite the power of data and community to rebuild trust in the Internet, making it a safer and more valuable place for all.